 They were sustaining the U.S. economy.

-Now, they they I guess they weren't paying taxes.
+Now, I guess they weren't paying taxes.

-That could have been easily fixed, but the fact they had hired illegals was also part of the uh uh uh problem that they face.
+But the fact they had hired illegals was also part of the problem that they faced.

-A quick timeout, folks, back and continue after this.
+Back and continue after this.

-Just to make it fair, support for Congressman William Jefferson, Democrat Louisiana, began to waver within his own party yesterday as the top two House Democrats called on the Ethics Committee to launch an investigation into bribery allegations that exploded again this week in a federal court.
+With half my brain tied behind my back, just to make it fair, support for Congressman William Jefferson, Democrat Louisiana, began to waver within his own party yesterday as the top two House Democrats called on the Ethics Committee to launch an investigation into bribery allegations that exploded again this week in a federal court.

-Congressman William Jefferson, Democrat Louisiana, has not been charged, and he has denied wrongdoing.
+Congressman William Jefferson, Democrat Louisiana, has not been charged and he has denied wrongdoing.

 It's his private matter, and he should be investigated because of the stories that have been in the press and the guilty plea yesterday.

-Uh would uh she be demanding an investigation of Congressman William Jefferson, Democrat Louisiana.
+I'm wondering if there had been no reporting on it, would she be demanding an investigation of Congressman William Jefferson, Democrat Louisiana?

-Uh his friends are starting to abandon him.
+His friends are starting to abandon him.

-And yes, Mr. Snerdley.
+And yes, Mr. Snurdley.

-Um, I don't think she's calling for any other investigation.
+No, I don't think she's calling for any other investigation.

-Well, they had to get rid of that what was it, Molhan?
+They had to get rid of that.

 It was nothing like that.

-But he could have been here.
+He could have been here.

 Mentioned this earlier.

-Wade is at its lowest level in decades, according to a new Harris poll.
+U.S. support for Roe versus Wade is at its lowest level in decades, according to a new Harris poll.

 For 33 years, Harris Interactive had been measuring attitudes toward Roe versus Wade.